 Geocaching, an outdoor sport combining technology and recreation, has quickly become a popular activity at the Arboretum.
 Using a handheld GPS unit, visitors can navigate to a geocache and use hints and clues to find the geocache in this high-tech treasure hunt.
 The Arboretum is currently home to 10 total gecoaches under special permit by the US Forest Service.
 Experienced geocachers are encouraged to download the coordinates of these caches and trek out on their own.
 Beginners or those without their own equipment may choose to borrow a "Geocaching Packet" from the front desk of the Baker Exhibit Center.
-These packets contain information about each traditional geocache from geocaching.com, as well as a family friendly GPS unit.
+These packets contain information to aid in seeking five special "Program" geocaches, as well as a family friendly GPS unit.

-Visitors wishing to geocache at the Arboretum may create a geocaching account for free at www.geocaching.com as well as view a simple video that explains the sport, and view geocache locations all around the world, and possibly in your own neighborhood.
+Visitors wishing to geocache at the Arboretum may create a geocaching account for free at www.geocaching.com as well as view a simple video that explains the sport.
+You can also view geocache locations all around the world, and possibly in your own neighborhood.

 Geocachers are encouraged to view geocaches on a map prior to beginning their search, and follow a route that includes walking on trails whenever possible.
 Please be careful not to trample plants in garden areas and to tread lightly any time when leaving a trail.

 Please join us in thanking our Community Partner Diamond Brand Outdoors for support of this program.

 I have never gone geocaching, what do I do?

 Most people begin by creating a free account at www.geocaching.com.
 You will create a username, or nickname that you use to sign in, but also to be known by in the geocaching community.
 You will also use this name to sign the log book found in every geocache.
 To get started today without registering just yet, follow these steps: